 When booking van delivery on our platform, you need to provide us with the following information:

-It is important to note that the packing list should contain the information about the sender, receiver, the item description, value of each of the unit and total value.
+It is important to note that the packing list should contain information about the sender, receiver, the item description, the value of each unit and the total value.
 Additionally, it should be signed by the owner of the goods.

 Many people were buying products from online marketplaces from countless UK stores.
 Most stores will still send parcels to the EU after Brexit; however, the prices may not be as appealing.
 Either the customer will have to bear the additional costs or the store.
 Let us consider both options: